saatvik333/after-linux-install/README.md

 # After installing Linux [debian-based]

-Update all the things you can using GUI first and explore and set settings according to taste.
+Update all the things you can using GUI first, explore and set settings according to taste.

 ### Then run following commands in terminal